How many of you would choose a book as a travel souvenir?

 Husband Guy had heard me say that I’d like to see northeast Nebraska, where Grandma Leora Wilson wrote about in her memoirs, where she remembered local Indians going around the neighborhood near Bloomfield trading dress goods for chickens or cash.
 Little Leora was a preschooler when her mother traded hens for dress goods, and their mules had come up to the gate and brayed at the newcomers.
 The Indians laughed at the mules.

-We drove up through Niobrara but couldn’t find the GAR Hall where the sheriff’s sale took place after Leora’s father “went bust” in 1896.
+We drove up through Niobrara, Nebraska, but couldn’t find the GAR Hall where the sheriff’s sale took place after Leora’s father “went bust” in 1896.

-We decided to go on to see Mount Rushmore, and paid over $2 per gallon for gas for the first time at Valentine.
+We decided to go on to see Mount Rushmore, and paid over $2 per gallon for gas for the first time at Valentine, Nebraska.
 We listened to KINI, the Rosebud (SD) reservation radio station on the way to Chadron, where we turned north.
-Coming into Hot Springs was a Veteran’s Administration sign–Battle Mountain Sanitarium.
+Coming into Hot Springs, South Dakota, was a Veteran’s Administration sign–Battle Mountain Sanitarium.